Jozef Tiso: Autonomous Slovak Region

+Angered yet taking solace in the fact that Slovakia was spared from complete partition, Tiso re-adopted political antisemitism.
 The day before the award, police arrested several Jews at a demonstration of the Hungarian Youth Organization calling for the cession of Komárno to Hungary.
 Their participation was then used in propaganda blaming the Jews for the result (Nazi Germany and Fascist Italy obviously did not carry out "the wish of the Jewry" but followed their own interests).
 On 3 November 1938, Tiso met with Jozef Faláth (the head of the "central office for the Jewish question" who had already contacts to Nazi Party politicians in Vienna) and Jozef Kirschbaum.
 Tiso, who was otherwise a relatively pragmatic politician, adopted an unusually firm solution.
 On 4 November 1938 he ordered the deportation of Jews "without property", and later those without citizenship, to the territory now annexed by Hungary.
 His government then deported more than 7,500 people including elderly people, pregnant women, and at least 570 children under age 15 to no man's land in rainy autumn weather.
 On 7 November, he cancelled the action.

-As a prime minister and minister of the interior of the autonomous government, Tiso had extensive powers.
-In October–December 1938, his government did not share power with any other Slovak public body, because the autonomous parliament was elected only thereafter.
-During this period, HSĽS forbade activities of all political parties except those that agreed to join the governing coalition "voluntarily" and two parties representing minority populations, the "German Party" and the "Unified Hungarian Party".
+In the aftermath of the Vienna Award, Tiso embarked on the process of Gleichschaltung in "New Slovakia."
+In November 1938, he merged (through intimidation and demoralization tactics) numerous Slovak parties into the Ľudáks, creating "Hlinka's Slovak People's Party – Party of Slovak National Unity."
+As a prime minister and minister of the interior of the autonomous government, Tiso had extensive powers, forbidding the activities of all political parties except those that agreed to join the governing coalition "voluntarily" and two parties representing minority populations, the German Party and the Unified Hungarian Party.
 HSĽS then organized rigged parliamentary elections.
 Even before the official announcement of the elections, Tiso told the German newspaper Völkischer Beobachter that there would be only one united ballot and Jews could not be elected.
 The deportations and some other actions of Tiso's autonomous government were against the Czechoslovak Constitution of 1920.